Klyde-Moradeyo/k8-go-redis-service/README.md

 - Secret: Stores the Redis password securely.
 - Service: Exposes Redis as a service on port 6379.

+# Stress testing the deployment
+There is python stress testing script in

+# Useful Info
 ## Building the Docker image
 Read this [doc](https://docs.docker.com/registry/deploying/) to push the image to your local docker registry